Toyota in motorsport: Formula One

 Despite the recent improvement in results, Toyota announced on 4 November 2009 its withdrawal from Formula One.
 Akio Toyoda announced that Toyota would be stopping both the team and the engine deal with Williams, citing the economic environment as the main deciding factor.
 Despite having one of the sports largest budgets, Toyota did not manage to win a Formula One race.

+On 11 October 2024, Toyota Gazoo Racing was announced as a technical partner for Haas F1 Team.

 Deutsche Rennsport Meisterschaft

 IMSA GT

 In the 1980s, Toyota participated in the IMSA GT Championship, using a Toyota Celica in the GTU class.
-Later Toyota partnered with All American Racers team and moved to the GTP class with sports prototypes such as the Toyota Eagle HF89 and Toyota Eagle Mark III, winning the 1992 and 1993 Drivers and Manufacturers titles from the hand of the Argentinean pilot Juan Manuel Fangio II.
+Later Toyota partnered with All American Racers team and moved to the GTP class with sports prototypes such as the Toyota Eagle HF89 and Toyota Eagle MkIII, winning the 1992 and 1993 Drivers and Manufacturers titles from the hand of the Argentinean pilot Juan Manuel Fangio II.
 Toyota and Lexus powered prototypes had also taken top honors in Grand-Am Rolex Sports Car Series and 24 Hours of Daytona race.

 Argentina

 Toyota Gazoo Racing Argentina, formerly Toyota Team Argentina, is owned by Toyota's national subsidiary.
-They compete in Súper TC 2000, Top Race V6 and Turismo Nacional championships.
-Their most successful stint is in the Super TC 2000 (previously TC 2000), where they have won three drivers' championships: Norberto Fontana in 2002 and Matías Rossi in 2011 and 2013.
+They compete in TC2000, Turismo Carretera, Top Race V6 and Turismo Nacional championships.
+Their most successful stint is in the TC2000 (previously Súper TC2000), where they have won four drivers' championships with Norberto Fontana in 2002 and Matías Rossi in 2011, 2013 and 2020.